agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 Limitations
 ***********

-SeQuiLa is slower than featureCounts in a single-threaded applications due to less preformat Java BAM reader( mainly BGZF decompression) available in htsjdk library.
+SeQuiLa is slower than featureCounts in a single-threaded applications due to less performat Java BAM reader( mainly BGZF decompression) available in htsjdk library.

 Discussion